VIPlearner/ChatMeUp/README.md

 # ChatMeUp
 ## Introduction
-This is a demo application built with the goal to create a fun and challenging application based on the MVVM architectural pattern.
+This is a application based on the MVVM architectural pattern.

 See below for more information.